Amazingly dark, rich, and indulgent keto chocolate is made with coconut oil, cocoa powder, and chopped walnuts.

 Vanilla extract.
 For the best flavor, use pure vanilla extract.

-Sweetener: Either stevia or powdered erythritol, whatever you prefer.
+Sweetener: Either stevia or a powdered sweetener, whichever you prefer.
 I use stevia glycerite.

 Chopped walnuts or pecans: Make sure they are unsalted.

-5. Freeze to set.
-This should take about 20 minutes, although the chocolate truly sets the next day, after being refrigerated overnight.
+Freeze to set.
+This should take about 20 minutes, although the chocolate fully sets the next day, after being refrigerated overnight.

 This recipe makes about 4.5 ounces of chocolate, or 10 cordial pieces.
 I consider a serving as two pieces, which is about 1 ounce.